Harvard Extension Courses in Biotechnology

 Precapstone: Business Ideas and Entrepreneurial Innovation

 Prerequisites: Registration is limited to officially admitted candidates in Master of Liberal Arts, biotechnology, who are in their penultimate semester.
 Prospective candidates and students with pending admission applications are not eligible.
-Candidates must be in good academic standing and in the process of successfully completing all degree requirements except the capstone, BIOT E-599, which they must enroll in the upcoming spring term as their final course.
+Candidates must be in good academic standing and in the process of successfully completing all degree requirements except the capstone, BIOT E-599, which they must enroll in the upcoming spring term as their one and only final course (no other course registration is allowed simultaneously with the capstone).
 Candidates who do not meet these degree requirements are dropped from the course.

 BIOT E-599 Section 1 (25061)